Threshold Graphs Maximize Homomorphism Densities: Preliminaries

 \subsection{Threshold Graphs}

 We begin by recalling some basic facts about threshold graphs.
 There are a number of equivalent definitions of threshold graphs and for a thorough treatment of the subject we refer the reader to \cite{mahadev1995threshold}.
-That said, we primarily use only two
+A key second characterization of threshold graphs will be